Uyadav207/Geolocation-Tracking-System/README.md

 # Deployement

-The project is Not been converted into Apk format to contribute, please fork the repository.
+The Signed Apk is generated, Will later be uploaded to Playstore.

 # How to contribute